oschulz/FunctionChains.jl/README.md

 * [Documentation for stable version](https://oschulz.github.io/FunctionChains.jl/stable)
 * [Documentation for development version](https://oschulz.github.io/FunctionChains.jl/dev)

-FunctionChains.jl is a Julia package that implements chained functions with functionality beyond `Base.ComposedFunction`.
+FunctionChains.jl is a Julia package that implements chained/composed functions with functionality beyond `Base.ComposedFunction`.
 See the documentation for details.